Download the sailing instructions here : OSC_Sailing-Instructions_2020

 - Anchor with minimum 30 meters of anchor line/chain

-Køge Sailing Club and One Star Challenge performs control of as many possible of all the boats.
-At the same time, you are encouraged to take your own safety seriously and comply with the above rules.
+Køge Sejlklub and One Star Challenge will perform safety inspections on all boats to the fullest extent possible.
+At the same time, we encourage participants to take their own safety seriously and comply with the rules above.

 - Own mobile number